Artyom17/layers/README.md

 0th layer drawn first.
 Layers are drawn with a "painter’s algorithm," with each successive layer potentially overwriting the destination layers whether or not the new layers are virtually closer to the viewer.
 * Introduce a way to determine which layers are supported and what is the maximum amount of the layers supported (fingerprinting?);
-* Modify [XRLayer](https://immersive-web.github.io/webxr/#xrlayer-interface) by adding common properties;
+* Add common properties to [XRLayer](https://immersive-web.github.io/webxr/#xrlayer-interface) (such as chromatic aberration or alpha blending flags);
-* Introduce a concept of "image source" for layers;
+* Introduce a concept of "image source" for layers and a way to create / request image sources from the UA;
-* Change [XRWebGLLayer](https://immersive-web.github.io/webxr/#xrwebgllayer-interface) to comply with the new concepts of XRLayer and image source;
+* Optionally, change [XRWebGLLayer](https://immersive-web.github.io/webxr/#xrwebgllayer-interface) to comply with the new concepts of XRLayer and image source.
+Or, we can leave it as is and replace it with `XRLayerProjection` once we are ready;
 * Introduce different subtypes to [XRLayer](https://immersive-web.github.io/webxr/#xrlayer-interface) which will have all the necessary attributes for each layer.

-Some more details follow.
+All of these changes could be split into two categories: "breaking changes" and "additive changes".

+### Breaking changes

 #### Changes in XRRenderState